 Consider, review and approve where appropriate, health and safety policy, strategy, procedures and guidance documents developed by and for the School.

 Specifically prepare the health and safety policy and recommend it to the governing body.
 Keep the policy under review and to recommend such amendments to the governing body as may be necessary.
-In the case of Community and Voluntary Controlled Schools the Telford & Wrekin Council Health and Safety Policy applies, but the school’s own arrangements to implement the policy still need to be drawn up and approved by the governing body.

 To recommend to the governing body procedures for implementing the health and safety policy and then to ensure, by means of periodic checks and reports, that those procedures are followed.
-Procedures for dealing with a wide variety of health and safety issues have already been provided by Telford & Wrekin Council, including those for Educational Visits and Journeys and these should be adopted and monitored.

 Consider changes to (and new) health and safety legislation, the content of recommendations from professional bodies, and the necessity for changes to School policy(s) as a result